JuliaKukulies/juliakukulies.github.io/research.md

 ## Mountain meteorology

-I am studying atmospheric processes in one of the largest mountain regions of the world.
-The Tibetan Plateau and its surrounding mountain ranges are characterized by very complex topography.
-Therefore I am very interested in how topographic barriers affect the atmosphere by modifying wind circulation, temperature, moisture etc. to create quite unique climate conditions.
+I am studying atmospheric processes in the Tibetan Plateau region.
+Since this region is characterized by very complex topography, I am very interested in how the topography, snow and ice surfaces and other mountain-typical surface features affect the atmosphere by modifying wind circulation, temperature, moisture etc.

 ## Interaction between meso-scale and large-scale atmospheric processes